PlayKit.ai

 Backend Services

-For backend services that need to make AI calls on behalf of authenticated users:
+For backend services that need to make AI calls, you have two patterns depending on whose balance pays.

 const sdk = new PlayKitSDK({